 - MS&E 472: Entrepreneurial Thought Leaders Seminar: Industry leaders share lessons from real-world experience

-One excellent resource is the Undergraduate Engineering Handbook, which contains sample 4-year plans, program sheets, and many other important details about engineering majors and minors.
+The Undergraduate Engineering Handbook contains sample 4-year plans, program sheets, and many other important details about engineering majors and minors.

-The Engineering Roadmap to Your First Year (new for Autumn 2018) is designed to walk you through the questions that help you think about choosing classes and structuring your first year.
+The Engineering Roadmap to Your First Year is designed to walk you through the questions that help you think about choosing classes and structuring your first year.

 The School of Engineering offers a wide range of opportunities to do undergraduate research.

 Students interested in engineering-related careers should check out the resources at BEAM Career Education.